Cluster System Requirements

 Architecture

-x86 – Supported for both Kubernetes and OpenShift deployments.
+x86 - Supported for Kubernetes and OpenShift.

-ARM – Supported for Kubernetes only.
-ARM is currently not supported for OpenShift.
+ARM - Supported for Kubernetes and OpenShift.

 NVIDIA Run:ai Cluster - System Nodes